 All Fitbits have an accelerometer that measures motion patterns to determine your calories burned, distance traveled, and steps taken.
 All but the Zip also monitor sleep quality.

-The One, Flex 2, Alta, Alta HR, Charge 2, Blaze and Surge also contain a vibration motor, which allows it to vibrate when alarms are set to go off.
+The One, Flex 2, Alta, Alta HR, Charge 2, Blaze and Ionic also contain a vibration motor, which allows it to vibrate when alarms are set to go off.

-The One, Charge 2, Charge HR, Blaze and Surge boast an altimeter that measures stairs (or height) climbed.
+The One, Charge 2, Charge HR, Blaze and Ionic boast an altimeter that measures stairs (or height) climbed.
 Despite its name the Alta does not include an altimeter.

-The Fitbit Surge boasts eight sensors, and is the only model in the lineup to have GPS without the need for a smartphone to be linked.
+The Fitbit Ionic boasts eight sensors, and is the only model in the lineup to have GPS without the need for a smartphone to be linked.
 Users can see distance, pace and elevation climbed, and review routes and split times.
-We expect a new GPS-enabled Fitbit tracker soon.

 Heart rate monitor

-The Alta HR, Charge 2, Blaze and Surge monitor your heart rate on your wrist.
+The Alta HR, Charge 2, Blaze and Ionic monitor your heart rate on your wrist.
 They use Fitbit's PurePulse technology that gives continuous, automatic, wrist-based heart rate, plus simplified heart-rate zones.

-Additionally the Charge 2 and Blaze feature Cardio Fitness Level, which provides a snapshot of your cardiovascular fitness.
+Additionally the Charge 2, Blaze and Ionic feature Cardio Fitness Level, which provides a snapshot of your cardiovascular fitness.
 Based on estimated VO2 Max – calculated by your user profile, heart rate and exercise data – you can see how your fitness level relates to others of the same age and gender, and get guidance on how to improve over time.

 Caller ID and text messages